EpicOrange/riichi_advanced/documentation/documentation.md

 - `"genbutsu_kamicha"`: The last discard was genbutsu against kamicha.
 - `"genbutsu_toimen"`: The last discard was genbutsu against toimen.
 - `"genbutsu_shimocha"`: The last discard was genbutsu against shimocha.
+- `"can_discard_after_call"`: Used in `"call_conditions"`, checks if you are able to discard a tile immediately after calling.
+Right now this only works for regular calls (i.e. not upgrade calls).

 # Tile specs